mspiegel31/hebrew-name-app/README.md

 1. These name packs didn't usually have the specific names she was looking for.

 ## What is this then?
 This turned out to be a great problem to ~vibe-code~ leverage AI coding assistants to solve!
-Claude code turned out to be pretty great at parsing screenshots/JPGs of "popular hebrew names" and feeding them into the dataset in `data/`.
+Claude code is pretty great at parsing screenshots/JPGs of "popular hebrew names" and feeding them into the dataset in `data/`.
 After that it was fairly simple to get the application working as a static build and hosted here on Github

 ## Getting Started